farhannysf/global-thermonuclear-strike/README.md

 ## Desktop map control
 ![desktop-control](https://raw.githubusercontent.com/farhannysf/global-thermonuclear-strike/main/assets/docs/desktop-control.png)
 ## Mobile map control
+**Rotate your mobile device to use landscape orientation for best result**

 ![mobile-control](https://raw.githubusercontent.com/farhannysf/global-thermonuclear-strike/main/assets/docs/mobile-control.png)
 ## Detonating Warhead
 1. Navigate map to your desired detonation position, you can also search for a location by selecting the search button
 2. Left click / tap on **"Arm Warhead"** button
 3. Right click / Double tap on map to detonate the warhead
 4. Left click / tap on the resulting radii, mushroom cloud to inspect its properties
+5. Left click / tap on the **"Reload Weapon"** button to reset payload qty to 1 and start over

 ---